lukeisuh/Shitty-Pepsi-Mod/README.md

 p.s please do not "drink" the pepsi

+## Crafting
+To craft a pepsi bottle or can, put either a glass block or bucket with a bucket of lava and bucket of water.
+Happy drinking!

 ## License

 This Mod is under WTFPL-2.0, meaning "Do What The Fuck You Want To Public License".
 Feel free to yoink my code.